innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_03.md

 #### Exploring the *Radial Grey* World

 Run the following code cell to download the programme to the simulator and then run it in the simulator.
-For now, don't pay too much atttention to the code; our initial focus is purely on what we can observe about the behaviour of the robot.
+For now, don't pay too much attention to the code; our initial focus is purely on what we can observe about the behaviour of the robot.

 Observe what happens paying particularly close attention to the trajectory the robot follows.